Meet The Team

 Esther Adeyemi

-Esther Adeyemi is currently a 2nd year medical student at Barts and the London School of Medicine and Dentistry.
+Esther Adeyemi is currently a medical student at Barts and the London School of Medicine and Dentistry.
 She graduated from the IB programme in 2018 achieving the full 45 points and subsequently joined Barts and the London in September 2018 to start her journey towards becoming a doctor.
 Esther joined the Modern Day Medics team in 2019 with the aim of providing support and encouragement to BAME students aspiring to a career in medicine.
 She was incredibly fortunate during her application process to be aided and supported by many students and teachers alike and as a result has sought out to help give others that same opportunity.
 An old and very familiar adage she holds dear is ‘It takes a village to raise a child’ and in her eyes it takes a village to raise a doctor.
 She hopes to one day specialise in Obstetrics and Gynaecology and has a keen interest in mental health particularly with the Black community.

 Treasurer and Secretary